Whole-Farm Revenue Protection Plan

-The commodity list for your county can be found on the Actuarial Information Browser page on the RMA website.
+The commodity list for your county can be found in the actuarial documents on the RMA website Actuarial Information Browser.

 If a commodity I grow isn’t on the WFRP commodity list, how can I get it on the list?To make the WFRP policy work best, the commodity list should be as complete as possible.
 If you have commodities that you grow that are not on the list, first of all, for the current year you can utilize the 'other' commodity code for that commodity, such as: 'other fruits', 'other vegetables', 'other crop' or 'other livestock'.
 But don’t stop there!
 Be sure that you or your agent notifies the RMA Regional Office about those commodities so they can be considered for the commodity list for the following year.
 Commodities must be added to the list prior (generally in mid-July) to the Contract Change Date which is the end of August the year before you buy WFRP.

 Why aren’t my crop insurance payments and other government agricultural payments from historic years included in my historic income?
 And why are they included as revenue for the insured year?Historic insurance payments and other government agricultural payments are not included as revenue because they are not earned as part of the farming operation and cannot be expected to be paid year-to-year.
 The insurance guarantee must be based on what can be expected to be produced based on what has actually been produced historically.
 However, these payments are included as revenue-to-count for the insured year because they are earned during the insurance period as a result of the farm operation and are, therefore, part of farm revenue.